Skip to main content

 Activities of Daily Living and Service Priority Levels

-When a person applies for Medicaid long-term care services in Oregon, we look at how much help they need to perform Activities of Daily Living (ADL).
+When you apply for Medicaid long-term care services in Oregon, we look at how much help you need to perform Activities of Daily Living (ADL).
 Because funding is limited, we use this information (called a service priority level) to decide who is eligible for services.
-People must also meet income guidelines to qualify for services.
+You must also meet income guidelines to qualify for services.

 Definitions